kosli-dev/cli/docs.kosli.com/content/template_ref/_index.md

   - name: reference name for the artifact (e.g. frontend-app) (required)
     attestations: # what attestations are required for the artifact to be compliant
     - name: the attestation name (required)
       type: the attestation type.
-One of [generic, jira, junit, pull-request, snyk] (required)
+One of [generic, jira, junit, pull_request, snyk] (required)
 ```

 ## Example: